imesh/node-postgres-sql-sample/README.md

 # Node Postgres Sample API

-This is a sample REST API implemented in Node.js using [Express](http://expressjs.com/).
-This API exposes following API resouces for executing CRUD operations:
+This is a sample REST API implemented in Node.js using [Express.js](http://expressjs.com/).
+This API exposes following API resouces for executing CRUD operations and data is persisted in a PostgresSQL database.

 ```
 HTTP POST /api/v1/rewards/